You built the app. It works. Now you want it to make money.

 When should I add payments to my app?

 After at least 3 people have told you they'd pay, not before.
-Setting up Stripe before anyone wants your product is just procrastination dressed up as productivity.
+Setting up Stripe before anyone wants your product is procrastination dressed as productivity.

 Should I offer a free trial?

 Yes, for most apps.
-A 7-14 day trial converts better than a permanent free tier because it creates a decision point.
-The user has to actively choose to continue, which means you're only keeping people who find real value.
+A 7–14 day trial converts better than a permanent free tier because it creates a decision point.
+Users have to actively choose to continue, which filters for people who found real value.

 What if my AI costs are high?

-Price to cover your costs and then some.
-If each user session costs you $0.50 in API calls and you want a 70% margin, your price floor is around $1.70 per session.
+Price to cover costs and then some.
+If each session costs $0.50 in API calls and you want a 70% margin, your floor is about $1.70 per session.
 Credits or usage-based pricing makes sense here.
-Don't run subscriptions at a loss hoping volume will fix it.
+Never run subscriptions at a loss hoping volume fixes it.

 Can I charge for a vibe coded app if the code was AI-generated?

 Yes.
-People pay for the value the product delivers, not for how it was built.
-A spreadsheet that saves someone two hours a week is worth paying for whether it took 10 hours or 10 prompts to create.
+People pay for what the product does, not how it was made.
+A tool that saves someone two hours a week is worth paying for whether it took 10 hours or 10 prompts to build.

 How do I handle pricing if I'm not sure what's right?

 Start with one price.
 Put it on a landing page.
-See if people click through to pay.
 If nobody buys at $29, try $19.
 If everyone buys at $29 without hesitating, try $49.
-The market will tell you faster than any framework will.
+The market answers this faster than any framework will.